darklord1611/synerNet-podwise/backend/README.md

   pip install -r requirements.txt
 ```

-Start the server at http://localhost:8001
+Start the server at http://localhost:8080

 ```bash
   source start.sh
 ```

+For each of the service, you need to follow the instructions at each `services` subfolder.